 We operate in multiple taxing jurisdictions and certain revenue streams may be subject to sales and use taxAny changes, ambiguity, or uncertainty in taxing jurisdictions' administrative interpretations, decisions, policies and positions, including, the position of taxing authorities with respect to taxability of our revenue also materially impact our sales and use tax liabilities.
 The California State Board of Equalization conducted a sales and use tax audit of our operations in California in 2008.
 As a result of the audit, the California State Board of Equalization confirmed that our sales are not subject to California sales and use tax.
-We believe that our sales of concentrators and accessories may be subject to sales and use tax, but in other states they should be exempt from sales and use tax.
+We believe that our sales of concentrators and accessories may be subject to sales and use tax, in certain other states, but that there are exemptions from sales and use tax in most states.
 There can be no assurance, however, that other states may agree with our position and we may be subject to an audit that may not be resolved in our favor.
 Such an audit could be expensive and time-consuming and result in substantial management distraction.
 If the matter were to be resolved in a manner adverse to us, it could have a material adverse effect on our results of operations and financial condition.